Augustine of Canterbury: Background to the mission

 It was against this background that Pope Gregory I decided to send a mission, often called the Gregorian mission, to convert the Anglo-Saxons to Christianity in 595.
-The Kingdom of Kent was ruled by Æthelberht, who married a Christian princess named Bertha before 588, and perhaps earlier than 560.
+The Kingdom of Kent was ruled by Æthelberht, who had married a Christian princess named Bertha before 588, and perhaps earlier than 560.
 Bertha was the daughter of Charibert I, one of the Merovingian kings of the Franks.
 As one of the conditions of her marriage, she brought a bishop named Liudhard with her to Kent.
 Together in Canterbury, they restored a church that dated to Roman times – possibly the current St Martin's Church. Æthelberht was a pagan at this point but allowed his wife freedom of worship.
 One biographer of Bertha states that under his wife's influence, Æthelberht asked Pope Gregory to send missionaries.
 The historian Ian N. Wood feels that the initiative came from the Kentish court as well as the queen.
 Other historians, however, believe that Gregory initiated the mission, although the exact reasons remain unclear.
 Bede, an 8th-century monk who wrote a history of the English church, recorded a famous story in which Gregory saw fair-haired Saxon slaves from Britain in the Roman slave market and was inspired to try to convert their people.
 More practical matters, such as the acquisition of new provinces acknowledging the primacy of the papacy, and a desire to influence the emerging power of the Kentish kingdom under Æthelberht, were probably involved.
 The mission may have been an outgrowth of the missionary efforts against the Lombards who, as pagans and Arian Christians, were not on good relations with the Catholic church in Rome.

 Aside from Æthelberht's granting of freedom of worship to his wife, the choice of Kent was probably dictated by a number of other factors.
 Kent was the dominant power in southeastern Britain.
 Since the eclipse of King Ceawlin of Wessex in 592, Æthelberht was the bretwalda, or leading Anglo-Saxon ruler; Bede refers to Æthelberht as having imperium (overlordship) south of the River Humber.
 Trade between the Franks and Æthelberht's kingdom was well established, and the language barrier between the two regions was apparently only a minor obstacle, as the interpreters for the mission came from the Franks.
 Lastly, Kent's proximity to the Franks allowed support from a Christian area.
 There is some evidence, including Gregory's letters to Frankish kings in support of the mission, that some of the Franks felt that they had a claim to overlordship over some of the southern British kingdoms at this time.
 The presence of a Frankish bishop could also have lent credence to claims of overlordship, if Bertha's Bishop Liudhard was felt to be acting as a representative of the Frankish church and not merely as a spiritual advisor to the queen.
 Frankish influence was not merely political; archaeological remains attest to a cultural influence as well.